 I love the drawings of colored hairstyles.
 This style is so bright and unique.
 If you want to practice using color on your hair drawings, you should definitely use this for reference.

-This drawing shows you which color was used to create the overall look for.
+This drawing shows you which color was used to create the overall look.
 I think this is such a great idea because it lets artists know how to use colors to give the hair a realistic appearance.

 This hair is super realistic when it comes to the style, shading, etc. This is definitely an advanced hair look, but it’s perfect for anyone who wants the challenge.

-I’m loving this collection of nine different hairstyle for women.
+I’m loving this collection of nine different hairstyles for women.
 Not only are these hairstyles so cute, but they’re also modern, and there’s a hairstyle for every occasion.